Neolokeshkr/Neolokeshkr/README.md

-- 👋 Hi, I’m @Neolokeshkr
+- 👋 Hi, I’m Lokesh!
-- 👀 I’m interested in Web Development - NodeJS, Programming, DevOps
+- 👀 I’m interested in Web Development - React.JS, NodeJS, Programming, DevOps
-- 🌱 I’m currently learning PostgreSQL, Python, Linux
+- 🌱 I’m currently open to work.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on neolokeshkr@gmail.com

 <!---
 Neolokeshkr/Neolokeshkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.